 Good Friday, Holy Saturday, Resurrection Sunday, and Easter Monday form both a holy remembrance of the death and resurrection of Christ and a long weekend off work in Finland.
-In 2018, Good Friday falls on 30 March, while Easter Sunday and Monday fall on 1 and 2 April.

 |2019||19 Apr||Fri||Good Friday|

 |13 Apr||Mon||Easter Monday|

 In Finland, Easter time brings a strange mix of Christian, pagan, and secular traditions.
 Church services, family dinners, and general vacationing are all a part of the scene.
 Finally, Norse pagan traditions, even if few now hold to the beliefs behind them, continue to be a part of the Easter season.

 A large majority of Finns are Evangelical Lutherans, but both that church and the Orthodox Church share the status of national churches in Finland.
 Only one percent of the people are Orthodox, and yet, their ornate Easter services are flooded with Lutherans and foreign tourists every year.
 In fact, some parishes have even been known to start selling tickets to these religious events, and Orthodox Easter traditions have greatly influenced the Lutheran majority.

 During Holy Week, events of the life of Christ are preached, sung, and symbolically reenacted.
 On Maundy Thursday, holy communion is held.
 On Good Friday, the death and burial of Jesus Christ is remembered.
 Holy Saturday sees midnight vigils where people await “the triumph of light over darkness.”
 Easter Sunday itself is considered the holiest day on the Christian calendar and a day of great joy and celebration.